matiix310/iot-map-project/README.md

 ## 📜 Documentation

 ### Android app: **Map**
-**Map** is connected to the mqtt server and receive all the messages related to the robot sensors.
-It dispays the robot position, the obstacles and colors it has detected on the ground.
+**Map** is connected to the MQTT server and recieve all the messages related to the robot sensors.
+It dispays the robot position, the obstacles and the colors it has detected on the ground.

 -> [Documentation](https://github.com/matiix310/iot-map-project/tree/main/android-app)